 Longtime pot opponent South Dakota State Representative Fred Deutsch (R-Florence) repeatedly worked hard to narrow the state’s medical cannabis system as much as possible, and now aims to test the system after getting a card himself.

 Who is this guy?
-Deutsch urged his fellow representatives to vote against bill adding several qualifying conditions to the state’s medical cannabis program, including post-traumatic stress disorder (PTSD) and fought against other provisions like popup clinics.
+Deutsch urged his fellow representatives to vote against a bill adding several qualifying conditions to the state’s medical cannabis program, including post-traumatic stress disorder (PTSD) and fought against other provisions like popup clinics.
 Deutsch claimed that studies show cannabis leads to an uptick in suicide.

 After a few past attempts to limit the state’s program failed, the representative wants to test the state medical cannabis system to see if he can find any flaws.
 Deutsch told The Dakota Scout that he obtained a South Dakota medical cannabis card, but not to buy cannabis.